parmsam/motimer/README.md

 # motimer

-An anywidget timer and stopwatch built for [marimo](https://marimo.io/) for interactive Python notebooks.
+An anywidget timer and stopwatch built for [marimo](https://marimo.io/) notebooks.
 Useful for productivity, time management, trainings, and interactive demos.

 ## Features